Reuse

 Reuse matters most when a rule changes.
 If the same logic has been copied into many independent definitions, drift becomes almost unavoidable.
 Some variants get updated, some do not, and outputs lose consistency.

 Shared definitions avoid that problem because the behavior is maintained once and evaluated many times.
-Inputs can still vary by project, document, or assembly context, but the underlying logic remains coherent.
+Inputs can still vary by project or assembly context, but the underlying logic remains coherent.

-Local and global reuse therefore serve different scopes rather than different system models.
-Local reuse keeps an evolving project coherent.
-Global reuse carries stable definitions across projects without forcing authors to recreate the same logic over and over.
+Local Definitions and Global Blocks therefore serve different scopes rather than different system models.
+Local Definitions keep an evolving Project coherent.
+Global Blocks carry stable definitions across projects without forcing authors to recreate the same logic over and over.

 How reuse is usually applied